eISSN: 2707-2797

 Meryem El Ghanmi, Jamal Fatihi

 PAMJ-CM.
 2020; 3:49.
-Published 10 Jun 2020 | doi:10.11604/pamj-cm.2020.3.49.23738
+Published 10 Jun 2020 | DOI: 10.11604/pamj-cm.2020.3.49.23738

 A 60 years old woman, presented 5 years ago to the cardiology department addressed by her physician for atypical chest pain.
 She reported no history of palpitation or dyspnea.
 The cardiac auscultation revealed a 3/6 systolic murmur at the left lower sternal border.
 The Chest radiography showed cardiomegaly with homogenous bilateral hilar opacities (A).
 The chest computed tomography (CT) angiography revealed a huge aneurysm of the main pulmonary artery sized 105 mm in transverse diameter (B,C,D) extending up to both left and right pulmonary arteries.
 It was diagnosed as idiopathic because the patient had no comorbidities that can cause a pulmonary artery (PA) aneurysm.
 We recommended surgery for the PA aneurysm, but the patient refused surgery, she was discharged with medication and regular follow-up; her clinical condition stayed stable and the CT scan annually controls didn´t show any increase in the PA diameter.

-Corresponding author
+Corresponding Author

 Meryem El Ghanmi, Cardiology Department , Mohamed V Military Hospital of Rabat, Rabat, Morocco (dr.meryem.elghanmi@gmail.com)

-Articles published in PAMJ-CM are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).
+Articles published in PAMJ Clinical Medicine are Open Access and distributed under the terms of the Creative Commons Attribution 4.0 International (CC BY 4.0).

-The PAMJ Clinical Medicine (ISSN: 2707-2797) is a subsidiary of the Pan African Medical Journal.
+The PAMJ Clinical Medicine (ISSN: 2707-2797) is a product of the PAMJ.
 The contents of this journal is intended exclusively for professionals in the medical, paramedical and public health and other health sectors.